UML Use Case Diagram

 4. Cohort composition may change over time according to predefined rules

-For a detailed explanation of how these use cases are implemented in the protocol's operations, see the document.
+For a detailed explanation of how these use cases are implemented in the protocol's operations, see the Protocol Flow document.